marcus-castanho/spotify-playlist-guard-api/README.md

 ### Run this app in your machine locally using only the DB container:

-3. Create a .env file based on the .env.example in this project and insert the values of the vars based on your development environment. **When running the the app locally, the POSTGRES_HOST env var must be set to 'localhost'**;
+3. Create a .env file based on the .env.example in this project and insert the values of the vars based on your development environment.

+Note: **When running the the app locally, the POSTGRES_HOST env var must be set to 'localhost'**;

 4. Remove the 'main' service of the docker-compose.yml file;